cfm-ds/getting-cleaning-data-project/README.md

 of selected metrics is the one identified with variables in the raw data set that include `mean()` or `std()` in their name.

-The result is saved to disk in a file called "tidy_samsung.txt" which is created by a call to write.table with all default arguments.
+The result is saved to disk in a file called `tidy_samsung.txt` which is created by a call to write.table with all default arguments.

 ### Repository contents